 Still don’t think you have?
 You do!
-Failures, disappointments, idiosyncrasies, personal character traits, even some things which seem perfectly normal to us could be really off putting to others.
+Failures, disappointments, idiosyncrasies, personal character traits, even some things which seem perfectly normal to us could be really off-putting to others.
 So what are your lemons?
 Is there anything that is distressing you that you constantly talk about and perhaps moan to others about?
-Have you ever thought how that might depress someone else or make them have a negative image of you so much so that they may want to avoid being around you?
+Have you ever thought about how that might depress someone else or make them have a negative image of you so much so that they may want to avoid being around you?

 We have!
-And writing this blog has helped us to start to consider these things and to think whether we want to leave others yearning to be around us or whether we turn them off and make them wants to avoid us.
+And writing this blog has helped us to start to consider these things and to think about whether we want to leave others yearning to be around us or whether we turn them off and make them want to avoid us.
 That’s what we mean by your disability.
 Some people view a glass as half full, while others view the same glass as half empty.
 Same glass.
 Different view.
 The different view says a lot about the individual viewing it.

 Even if it is quite obvious to everyone looking on that a situation is gloomy, the gloom does not have to be passed on as total devastation.
 In fact, from every negative can come a few positives.

 I once read an inspiring story about two men who were very ill and shared a hospital room.
 There was only one window in the room.
 As one of the men was not able to sit up whilst in hospital, the other man would look out the window and would vividly describe the view.
 There was a park, a lake, swans swimming, children playing and lovers walking along the garden path amongst beautiful flowers.
 The other man lived for the moment and he would close his eyes and just imagine the beauty.
 The man looking through the window was very good with words and with describing.
 Their friendship continued for some time until one morning when the nurse came in to wash the men it was discovered that the man by the window had died in his sleep.